nashville-software-school/client-side-mastery/book-2-leonids-toys/chapters/DN_REQUIREMENTS.md

 ## Instructions

 Copy the algorithm provided above into your `main.js` and see if you can write the code for both operations.
+Add a few notes to the array.